blackthorne/Libcall/README.md

 # Libcall
-a small wrapper for different types of different types of calls, it can be used to spawn an external process or just python code from a new thread or dedicated process with timeout support.
+a small wrapper for different types of calls, it can be used to spawn an external process or to just run python code from string onto a new thread with _timeout_ support.
 This small lib adds logging and error handling in a way that can be useful for running in agents within a distributed system where you need a uniform yet flexible way to invoke different types of calls and possibly with timeouts.
-You can retrieve at any point in the the _status_ of the running call or to order it to _stop_ using the same API regardless of the call type.
+You will get a handle that you can use to retrieve at any point the _status_ of the running call or to order it to _stop_ always using the same API regardless of the call type.

 __Keep in mind this offers no Security, untrusted data should never reach any of these calls__